-Our goal is to build a sustainable biopharmaceutical business through the successful development and commercialization of differentiated products for the treatment of diseases with unmet medical need in high-value therapeutic areas.
+Our goal is to build a sustainable biopharmaceutical business through the successful acquisition, development and commercialization of differentiated products for the treatment of serious diseases with unmet medical needs in high-value therapeutic areas.
+Our focus is on the U.S. market.
 Key elements of our strategy are as follows:

-- Concentrate our resources on our two prioritized product development programs, MN-221 and MN-166/AV411.
-We intend to enter into strategic alliances with leading pharmaceutical or biotech companies to support further clinical development of both MN-221 and MN-166/AV411 in the United States.
-We may also decide to pursue potential partners and potential acquirers of license rights to our programs in markets outside the United States, with the goal of retaining significant commercial participation in these product opportunities. - Pursue additional indications and commercial opportunities for our prioritized product candidates.
-We will seek to maximize the value of MN-221 and MN-166/AV411 by pursuing other potential indications and commercial opportunities for such product candidates.
+- Concentrate our resources on our two prioritized product development programs, MN-221 and MN-166.
+Depending on the results of our the MN-221 Phase 2 trial that completed enrollment in March 2012 and our ability to raise additional capital and/or to enter into a collaboration with a leading pharmaceutical or biotech company to fund development costs, we intend to define a Phase 3 trial and other development plans for MN-221 for the treatment of acute exacerbations of asthma and conduct one or more Phase 3 trials, and we intend to pursue the development of this drug candidate for the treatment of COPD.
+We also intend to enter into strategic alliances with leading pharmaceutical or biotech companies to support further clinical development of MN-166.
+We may also decide to pursue potential partners and potential acquirers of license rights to our programs in markets outside the LLS - Pursue additional indications and commercial opportunities for our prioritized product candidates.
+We will seek to maximize the value of MN-221 and MN-166 by pursuing other potential indications and commercial opportunities for such product candidates.
 For example, we have rights to develop and commercialize MN-221 for any disease or indication.
-In addition to the ongoing evaluation of MN-221 for the treatment of acute exacerbations of asthma, we expanded our development program for MN-221 to evaluate MN-221 for the treatment of COPD exacerbations utilizing our existing IND for MN-221. - Maximize the value of the remainder of our diversified pipeline of existing product candidates.
+In addition to the ongoing evaluation of MN-221 for the treatment of acute exacerbations of asthma, we expanded our development program for MN-221 to evaluate MN-221 for the treatment of COPD exacerbations utilizing our existing Investigational New Drug Application, or IND for MN-221. - Maximize the value of the remainder of our diversified pipeline of existing product candidates.
 We will conduct development activities strategically on the remainder of our existing product candidates, to the extent that we deem any further activities necessary to maintain our license rights or maximize their value, while aggressively pursuing a variety of initiatives to monetize these product candidates on appropriate terms. - Opportunistically in-license additional product candidates through our global industry relationships.
 Over the long term, we intend to expand our pipeline of in-licensed product candidates by continuing to cultivate and strengthen our business relationships with pharmaceutical companies in Japan and other markets.
 We believe our ability leverage industry relationships to acquire product candidates with high potential and existing preclinical or early clinical data from Japanese pharmaceutical companies provides us with a competitive advantage over other drug development companies in the U.S. market.
 We believe that additional diversification and expansion of our pipeline of product candidates will help maximize the commercial opportunity and mitigate the risks inherent in drug discovery and development. - Strategically partner with pharmaceutical companies who are leaders in their fields to complete late stage product development and successfully commercialize our products.
 We develop and maintain business development relationships with pharmaceutical therapeutic area leaders who seek late stage product candidates to complete development and commercialization.
 We intend to select partners with demonstrated ability to complete late stage development and successfully commercialize product candidates.
 To ensure our ability to build a sustainable business, we may selectively add commercial capabilities to our management team to support our evolution into a commercial entity as our product development programs mature.